STCData/TentacleGPT/README.md

 The potential applications of TentacleGPT are vast and can redefine the landscape of content creation by leveraging the power of AI technology.

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments

-- The GPT models that power TentacleGPT
-- The community for their continued support and contributions to the field of AI technology